 The varied mix of assessment methods includes practical projects, plant tests, presentations, design projects, written assignments and exams.
 The final year independent study allows you to explore a topic of your choice in depth through research and production of a detailed dissertation.

 What is the entry process?

-Applications should be made through UCAS using the institution code for the University of Worcester W80, course code D410.
+Applications should be made through UCAS using the institution code for Warwickshire College W25, course code K432.